Outstanding freelance journalists

 Vince Beiser specializes in criminal justice, but also tackles difficult stories like sex and AIDS in the Orthodox Jewish community.
 He has exposed conditions in California’s harshest prisons, trained with troops bound for Iraq, and ridden with the first responders to Haiti’s earthquake.

 Joshua Berman is a travel writer and Moon Travel Guide author who specializes in Central America, especially Nicaragua and Belize.
 He is also a Spanish teacher and Returned Peace Corps Volunteer.
-“I hit the pinnacle of my career when I ate raw testicles on the Travel Channel,” he notes.
+“I hit the pinnacle of my career when I ate raw testicles on the Travel Channel,” he says.

 Brendan Borrell once studied frogs, snakes, and insects in Panama and Costa Rica.
 Now he reports from around the world on science, business, crime, and natural resources.
 His work has been funded by the Pulitzer Center on Crisis Reporting.

 Diane Daniel writes about the environment, travel, artisans, and activists.
 In the travel realm, she advocates for what she calls preservation travel, which that preserves cultures and community, history, buildings, and the environment.
+She lives in The Netherlands.

 Dave Denison, founding editor of CommonWealth magazine, writes about “the creaky mechanics of modern democracy,” along with religion, constitutional law, and public opinion.
 His recent projects include a profile of actor-director James Franco and a dispatch from a bowling camp in Fishkill, New York.